Role Of Myeloid Lineage Cell Autophagy In Ischemic Brain Injury

 Digital Object Identifier (DOI)

 Kotoda, Masakazu; Furukawa, Hajime; Miyamoto, Takeshi; Korai, Masaaki; Shikata, Fumiaki; Kuwabara, Atsushi; Xiong, Xiaoxing; Rutledge, Caleb; Giffard, Rona G.; and Hashimoto, Tomoki, "Role Of Myeloid Lineage Cell Autophagy In Ischemic Brain Injury" (2018).
-Neurobiology.
+Translational Neuroscience.
 102.